Handwoven willow lighting in sustainable UK-grown materials. Made using craft skills rooted in the ancient craft of

 Over the past few years my practise has evolved from working in paper to embracing willow and exploring the endless ways that pattern and texture can be woven into structure and form.
-During studies on a City and Guilds Basketry qualification I have been introduced to new ways of making which connects me to the land and a craft that is functional as well as beautiful.
 I have taken traditional basketry techniques and applied them to develop my range of contemporary lighting.
 With a nod to geometric pattern, they bring natural woven texture to an interior space.

 Willow is a sustainable locally grown resource.
 Once cuttings are established they can be harvested every year for decades, yielding plenty of natural material for weaving with a variety of different sizes and colours.

 Harvesting willow from the land at Ruskin Mill

 I buy the majority of my willow from suppliers on the Somerset levels.
 An area close to where I grew up, the levels are perfect for this abundant crop due to the wetland nature of the land.